-WASTE MANAGEMENT AND COLLECTION RATES AND CHARGES \$ Waste management charge (no collection from rating unit) Per rating unit 73.98
+WASTE MANAGEMENT AND COLLECTION RATES AND CHARGES

+Waste management charge (no collection from rating unit) Per rating unit gement charge (no collection from rating unit) Per rating unit 115.00 -- ---

 Wastewater Rates and Charges

 The Council sets a targeted rate for wastewater as a uniform charge assessed differentially per connection to any rating unit (including vacant sections) within the district which are connected to (lateral/s provided) a council operated wastewater system at 100% or serviceable, any rating unit (including vacant sections) that is not connected to (no lateral provided) a council operated wastewater scheme, but is within 30 metres of a wastewater drain at 50%.
 Rating units which are not connected to a scheme, and which are not serviceable will not be liable for this rate.
 The Council sets a targeted rate as a uniform charge for each additional pan or urinal in excess of one for those rating units providing commercial accommodation or commercial rest homes for the elderly.
 The rates for this service are shown below: